 You don’t have to be a scientist to realize that we need to divest from fossil fuels and invest in solutions to the climate crisis.

 But improving the ways we use the land on our breathtaking, beautiful planet is just the start.

 And with more people waking up to this reality every day, we’re building a movement.
 One conversation at a time.

 Are you ready to be part of that conversation?

 It starts with learning the facts.
-And you can begin that journey by attending or hosting a 24 Hours of Reality: Truth in Action presentation.
+And you can begin that journey by attending a 24 Hours of Reality: Truth in Action presentation.

 This November 20-21, we’re holding a global conversation on the truth of the climate crisis and how we solve it.
 Click here to learn how you can join us.